Samsung today announced the availability of the 980 PRO NVMe SSD as the flagship upgrade to the 970 PRO that came out two years ago.

 Specifically, you can write up to 600TB to the 1TB version before it becomes unreliable, compared to 1200TB of the 970 PRO.

-It’s always disappointing to have a lower endurance rating, but it’s important to note that the 970 PRO’s level of endurance is quite extreme.
+It's always disappointing to have a lower endurance rating, but it's important to note that the 970 PRO's endurance level is quite extreme.
 That said, the 980 PRO has plenty of life, and chances are you will need to replace your computer way before you have to worry about its longevity.

 Indeed, if you write some 50GB, which is a lot of data, a day and do that every day to the 1TB version, it’ll take some 30 years to wear the drive out.
 If you use the 500GB or 250GB versions, you’ll still need 15 years and 7.5 years, respectively.